-Figure 48 shows a drive circuit using a differential amplifier (TI's THS4509) to convert a single-ended input to differential output that can be interface to the ADC analog input pins.
+Figure 48 shows a drive circuit using a differential amplifier (THS4509) to convert a single-ended input to differential output that can be interface to the ADC analog input pins.
 In addition to the single-ended to differential conversion, the amplifier also provides gain (10 dB in Figure 48).
 R{FIL} helps to isolate the amplifier outputs from the switching input of the ADC.
-Together with C{FIL} it also forms a low-pass filter that band-limits the noise (& signal) at the ADC input.
+Together with C{FIL} it also forms a low-pass filter that band-limits the noise (and signal) at the ADC input.
 As the amplifier output is ac-coupled, the common-mode voltage of the ADC input pins is set using two 200 Ω resistors connected to VCM.

 The amplifier output can also be dc-coupled.
-Using the output common-mode control of the THS4509, the ADC input pins can be biased to 1.5V.
-In this case, use +4 V and -1 V supplies for the THS4509 so that its output common-mod evoltage (1.5 V) is at mid-supply.
+Using the output common-mode control of the THS4509, the ADC input pins can be biased to 1.5 V. In this case, use +4 V and -1 V supplies for the THS4509 so that the output common-mode voltage (1.5V) is at the supply mid-point.

 Figure 48.
-Drive Circuit using THS4509
+Drive Circuit Using the THS4509

 See the EVM User Guide (SLWU028) for more information.
+APPLICATION INFORMATION (continued)